 Internationally, the Department will advise the President and Congress on the most sophisticated ideas and techniques regarding peace-creation among nations.
 The Peace Alliance educates and inspires thousands throughout the country with the knowledge, skill and enthusiasm to become powerful citizen activists on behalf of the Department of Peacebuilding and many other initiatives.
 Our campaign has citizen organizers working in all 50 states.
 Local activists are mobilizing a mighty wave of momentum by working with their members of congress, writing editorials, doing local radio and TV interviews, organizing local talks and trainings, getting city council endorsements, visiting with Police Chiefs, Fire Chiefs, Military Officials, Prison Officials, Directors of Abuse Shelters, School Boards, etc. to share and discuss how a Department of Peacebuilding would benefit their community.

-Join the Conversation!
+Join a Conversation or Support the Campaign!
 Monthly Calls on 3rd Mondays – Register or learn more at the links below.